sana-ajani/theCatSaidNo_GHUniverse/README.md

 1. Select the **Python application** template (not the Python Package one!) and click "Set up this workflow".

-1. Add the following lines at the end of the workflow YAML file.
-This specifies that we want to deploy the web app using the publish profile method.

-    ```
-    - uses: azure/webapps-deploy@v1
-        with:
-        app-name: theCatSaidNo-sana2  # Replace with your app name
-        publish-profile: ${{ secrets.WebApp_PublishProfile }}
-    ```
+1. In VS Code, go to the `assets` folder of the repo and open the `deploy.yml` file.
+In here, we've copied the few lines of code you'll need to add to the workflow template.
+Change the `app-name` to the name of your web app and paste these lines of code to the end of the `pythonapp.yml` file in GitHub.

 1. Once you're done, click on "Start commit".
-When you commit the file, it will trigger the workflow.
+Committing the file will trigger the workflow.

 1. You can go back to the Actions tab, click on your workflow, and you can see the deploy taking place.

-## Test our your app!
+## Test out your app!

 1. Back in VS Code, go to the App Service extension, and right click on your app service and click on "Browse Website".